 Well covered ground

-No they don’t conserve water, plants dehydrate the ground.
+No they do not conserve water, on the contrary they dehydrate the ground

 But I do hedge my bets on this one!

 P.K.Willmott was one of the greatest influences on my gardening philosophy.
 He was Head Of Horticulture at Askham Bryan College and was a great horticultural educationalist, universally known as PKW or, even more affectionally, just PK.
 He had two missions.
 One was to promote the voice of horticulture to Government and he worked for decades through the Horticultural Education Association (now the Institute of Horticulture) to improve the standing and image of professional horticulture.
 His other passion was to elevate the quality of advice given to amateur gardeners.
 He despaired of the incorrect information peddled in the gardening press.
 Sadly, he failed on both scores.
 Plus ca change and in both respects, things are worse now!

 In his soil management lectures, PK would tell students how plants dehydrated the ground and how roots would grow deep to find water which would then be lost through transpiring leaves.
 He would contrast this with bare soil free of all vegetation.
 As bare soil starts to dry out, it quickly becomes self-mulching and surface evaporation stops.
 He did, of course, explain that the evaporative loss from initially wet soil is not insubstantial and each time a soil is rewetted by rain, evaporation starts again.
 Nevertheless, through the life of a crop, much more water is lost by transpiration than by direct evaporation from the soil.
 If an undisturbed soil is devoid of vegetation more water is conserved than if the soil carries a crop or grows weeds.

 When the students went to do their practical with Head Gardener ‘Chalky White’, he would take them to look at the ground cover in the ornamental borders.
 He would lift the foliage and show them the moist surface soil.
 He would tell them, “the old man is wrong!”